bestie/terrestrial/MissingFeatures.md

 The following features not included in SequelMapper are omitted purposefully to keep the library simple and encourage good practices in application code.

+Please open an issue if you feel like any of these features are essential or if you think you can contribute to a solution please open an issue to discuss.

 ## Coercion

 Database supported types will be returned as expected, `Fixnum`, `DateTime`, `nil` etc.